LottieAnning/LIFE4136_rotation3/README.md

 <a name="gatk"></a>

 Run the **filter_vcf.sh** script by typing ```./filter_vcf.sh``` if the script is in the directory you are currently in.
 This also requires the **retrieve_IDs_updated_FIX.py** script (located in the same directory).
-Change the vcf in line 10,23 and 28 to your vcfs name, you can aldo change the populations on line 11 to those you require and on lines 17,20 and 27 change the reference fasta file to the one that matches your data.
+Change the vcf in line 10,23 and 28 to your vcfs name, you can also change the populations on line 11 to those you require and on lines 17,20 and 27 change the reference fasta file to the one that matches your data.

 At this stage, the diploids were removed from our dataset.